ErichDonGubler/adhesion-rs/README.md

 # Adhesion

-An experiment in using macros to do design by contact in Rust.
+A set of macros for design by contact in Rust.
 See the [test suite](/tests/lib.rs) for an example of how to use it!

-## Dependencies

-*None!* Just grab a stable Rust compiler and you should be good to go! :)